andresmm98/SmartPiCar/README.md

 ## SOFTWARE USED

 The code is programmed in Python, using the car manufacturer's libraries and various machine learning libraries such as Tensorflow, Keras and OpenCV.
+The OS of the car is the Raspberry Pi OS.

 ## ASSEMBLY GUIDE

-As a summary, the steps to prepare the car were as follows:
+As a summary, the steps to build the SmartPiCar were the following:

-1. Formatting the micro SD card in FAT32 format and installing the Raspberry Pi OS operating system.
+1. Formatting of the micro SD card in FAT32 format and installation of the Raspberry Pi operating system.
-2. Assembly of the car, following the manufacturer's instructions.
+2. Assembly of the car, following the [manufacturer's instructions](https://docs.sunfounder.com/projects/picar-v/en/latest/).
 3. Installation of the necessary libraries and their dependencies.
+4. Development of the deep learning model.
+5. Development of the code to collect training data.
+6. Collection and cleaning of the training data.
+7. Training of the model.
-4. Installing the necessary plugins to run the model in the accelerator.
-The instructions on the PyCoral website must be followed.
+9. Deployment of the model in the accelerator, following the [manufacturer's instructions](https://coral.ai/docs/edgetpu/tflite-python/#update-existing-tf-lite-code-for-the-edge-tpu).
+10. Repetition of steps 4-7 until a good solution was achieved.

 ## REPOSITORY GUIDE